Japan client case studies

 Healy Consultants then visited the Legal Affairs Bureau to submit the Articles of Incorporation and shareholders/directors due diligence, the seal certificate, pay the ¥95,000 (US$800) notarisation and fiscal stamps fees, as well as the and ¥100,000 (US$860) company registration fee.
 In addition, a Godo Kaisha is legally required to rent a physical office in Japan, and to submit a lease agreement at this stage of incorporation.
 Since our Clients had yet to organise office accommodation in Japan, Healy Consultants agreed to provide a lease agreement to fulfill this requirement, and submitted it along with the aforementioned documents.
 After 14 working days the Legal Affairs Bureau approved the company’s registration in writing, and this was forwarded to our Clients for their reference.
 The next process was to approach the District Tax Office in Tokyo to file notice of the new company’s registration and file the notification of the start of business.

-Healy Consultants submitted the complete account application pack, and accompanied our Clients to the bank for a brief interview, where they explained why they required an account at HSBC in Japan.
+Healy Consultants submitted the complete account application pack, and accompanied our Clients to the bank for a brief interview, where they explained why they required an account at a well-known international bank in Japan.
 Within two weeks, Healy Consultants received approval for the Japanese corporate bank account.
 Over the course of the following two weeks we received (in sealed, separate envelopes) Internet banking and ATM card PIN numbers, which we kept safely for our Clients’ collection.

 As mentioned previously, Healy Consultants also assisted our Clients to find an executive leased office premises in downtown Tokyo, using the services of a realty agent specialising in corporate real estate.
 Our Clients spent a full day viewing premises according to their specifications and budget, and once they had decided on a suitable office the agent liaised with the landlord to prepare a lease agreement.
 The draft lease agreement was sent to our clients, who were happy enough with the terms and conditions to sign it where required.